WPNET/wp-push-pull/README.md

 # wp-push-pull
  A push/pull script for copying sites on a local server.

  Does not use SSH.

- Use wp-pull in preference to wp-push, it requires less privileges and so is a bit safer.
+ **NOTE:** Use wp-pull in preference to wp-push, it requires less privileges and so is a bit safer.

 ## Usage
 ### Set up